datacite/schema-docs-2/docs/properties/date.rst

 **Allowed values, examples, other constraints:**

-YYYY, YYYY-MM-DD, YYYY- MM-DDThh:mm:ssTZD or any other format or level of granularity described in `W3CDTF <https://www.w3.org/TR/NOTE-datetime>`_.
+YYYY, YYYY-MM-DD, YYYY-MM-DDThh:mm:ssTZD or any other format or level of granularity described in `W3CDTF <https://www.w3.org/TR/NOTE-datetime>`_.
 Use `RKMS-ISO8601 <http://www.ukoln.ac.uk/metadata/dcmi/collection-RKMS-ISO8601/>`_ standard for depicting date ranges.

-Example: 2004-03-02/2005- 06-02.
+Example: 2004-03-02/2005-06-02.

 Years before 0000 must be prefixed with a - sign, e.g., -0054 to indicate 55 BC.